Anthropology only has 9,242 graduates each year, which is lower than average. Graduates typically earn about $35,433 per year in their early career.

 Yale University is the ideal option for individuals thinking about an Anthropology major.
 Students from the Anthropology major at Yale University get 39.1% above the average college grad with the same degree.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 University of Pennsylvania is among your top options if you're planning on studying Anthropology.
-University of Pennsylvania anthropology majors receive 30.7% more than the typical anthropology graduate.
+Graduates of the anthropology program state that they receive average early career earnings of anthropology and mid-career earnings of $79,972.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.